Christina Aguilera: 2002–2004: New image with Stripped

-2005–2008: Back to Basics
+2005–2008: Retro reinvention and Back to Basics

 In early 2005, Aguilera embraced a new image inspired by Old Hollywood figures, debuting burlesque-style curly blonde hair and makeup.
 Her new persona was eventually adopted to promote her subsequent music project.
 In March 2006, Aguilera released a duet with Andrea Bocelli, "Somos Novios (It's Impossible)", and performed the song together at the Sanremo Music Festival.
 She also featured on "A Song for You" by Herbie Hancock which received a Grammy Award nomination for Best Pop Collaboration with Vocals.

 In June 2006, Aguilera released "Ain't No Other Man" as her then-forthcoming fifth studio album's lead single, which received critical acclaim and was praised by music critics.
 Critics compared her vocals on the songs to older singers such as Etta James and Aretha Franklin.
 The song achieved commercial success, peaked at number six on Billboard Hot 100 and has sold 1.7 million digital copies in the US The single eventually earned her the Grammy Award for Best Female Pop Vocal Performance.